wallytutor/WallyToolbox.jl/docs/src/WallyToolbox/setup-guide.md

 ## Minimal working environment

 These are required to get your system working for the first time.
-After installing `VS Code`, enable its [portable mode](https://code.visualstudio.com/docs/editor/portable) and install required extensions (Python and Julia support, ...).
+After installing `VS Code`, do **NOT** enable its [portable mode](https://code.visualstudio.com/docs/editor/portable) (because the VBS file for launching will point to a specific user-data folder) and install required extensions (Python and Julia support, ...).
 Also notice that there is a [`tools/vscode/`](https://github.com/wallytutor/WallyToolbox.jl/tree/main/tools/vscode) directory for keeping user configurations in a version controlled way.

 - [VS Code](https://code.visualstudio.com/Download)
 - [Git](https://git-scm.com/download/win)